OliverACollins/muse-athena-test/README.md

 ### 2. Setting up the respiration belt, ECG, LUX photosensor, and PPG sensor
 #### Respiration belt
-- Follow instructions on print-out
+- Follow instructions on the print-out
 - Should be worn just below the pectoral muscles (chest), with wire on the right-hand side of the participant's torso
 - Must be tight